Kurt Koffka: Education

 Kurt Koffka's academic career began at the school of Wilhelmsgymnasium where he attended from 1892 to 1903.
 In 1903, Kurt Koffka traveled to Scotland to study at the University of Edinburgh for a year.
-His time at the University of Edinburgh was crucial as he developed a greater understanding of the English language which was a valuable tool for spreading his message in the future.
+His time at the University of Edinburgh was crucial as he developed a greater understanding of the English language which was a valuable tool for articulating the principles of gestalt psychology in English.
 In 1904, he returned to Berlin where he attended the University of Berlin for three years.
 He chose to pursue psychology as he believed the subject matter of psychology was best suited towards his interests.

 While studying at the University of Berlin, Koffka examined his personal colour vision in Willibald Nagel's physiological laboratory.
 He was interested in visual perception due to his own red-green blindness, which led him to study color vision and after-images.
 This work culminated in Koffka's first publication in 1908 called "Untersuchungen an einem protanomalen System" [Studies on a protanomalous system].
 This paper analyzed different properties of colour including contrast as well as the effect of brightness and wavelengths on colour.
 The figure ground phenomenon was also studied.
 Koffka completed his dissertation called Experimental-Untersuchungen zur Lehre von Rhythmus [Experimental studies on the teaching of rhythm] securing him his Doctor of Philosophy in 1908.
 He worked with Carl Stumpf during the pursuit of his doctorate.